 Before hitting the road, you want to know that the car is safe and reliable.
 While the Urus is outfitted out with a long list of safety features, its safety stats aren’t available yet.

-- Safety.
+Safety.
 Like many luxury cars that have recently debuted in the US, the Urus hasn’t undergone crash testing by the National Highway Traffic Safety Administration (NHTSA) or the Insurance Institute for Highway Safety (IIHS).
 However, Edmunds said the car has poor rear visibility.
+The Lamborghini Urus is equipped with the standard safety features, including antilock brakes, stability control, pretensioners, and front, side and overhead airbags.
+It also has sophisticated night vision sensors, a highway assistance camera, and a pre-crash front, which detects pedestrians and cyclists and reduces the car’s speed if a collision is likely

 The Urus is on the pricey side to insure, but that’s no surprise given it’s a luxury car.
 The SUV comes with a three-year warranty and a suite of safety features, but Lamborghini doesn’t offer loyalty discounts or cashback bonuses.